BMO Harris/1871 Fintech Partnership supports Chicago’s startup innovators to scale their solutions in the financial services sector.

 The program culminated with pitches by the six participating startups to a panel of judges consisting of BMO executives.
 The winners are:

-- First place: Peanut Butter: Helps employers offer Student Loan Assistance as a benefit, so companies can attract and retain college-educated talent.
+- 1st place: Peanut Butter: Helps employers offer Student Loan Assistance as a benefit, so companies can attract and retain college-educated talent.

 “Partnering with 1871 to bring this mentorship program to life allowed us not only to support Chicago’s technology entrepreneurs, but also to inspire our internal teams who continuously seek new technology-centered approaches to serve our customers better,” said Alexandra Dousmanis-Curtis, Group Head, U.S. Retail and Business Banking, BMO Harris Bank.
 “It’s been an incredible journey of growth and collaboration for the startups, who have been mentored by veterans in the industry and encouraged to move their value propositions forward in the marketplace.”